jaeyo03/PoisngOttae/README.md

 ### Home
 - Show a health-related website using WebView.
+- When user shaking phone, sensor detected and open camera.

 ### Pose Analysis
 - Choose the pose you want to follow.
 Then you can shoot your pose with the camera.
 Or you can get a photo from the gallery.
 - Then you will have your angle for you pose.
 The app will compare your angles with the answer pose.
 - Also, you can have real time analysis of your pose.
 In real time analysis, it automatically capture your pose and show your result.

+### Notification
+- If the results of the analysis in the Pose analysis match with the best posing we have written, the push notification has been implemented automatically.
+- This push notification contains the Posingottae icon, app name, and text.
+When user pressed, the push notification disappears and performs activities that connect to Instagram.

 ### Map
 - By importing Naver API, it shows the information and location of gyms near your current location (Seoultech).